mttcohack/MTTCohackContainers/readme.md

   - (optional challenge) deploy solution to **AKS**.
   - (optional Challenge) Make sure **secure info** is not as clear text in deployment file

-You should get in the web frontend something like the following.
-If the frontend is able to get the database version through the API it means that the whole chain is working (web -> api -> database)

 ## Success Criteria

 - You can access the web component
 - The web container can access the API container
 - The api can access the database, and the database version is correctly displayed in the frontend

+If web frontend is successfully to retrieve the database version via the API, this indicates that the entire system (web -> API -> database) is functioning properly.

 Here a sample screenshot of what it should look like: